 “Blessed are the merciful…”

 “Blessed are those who are persecuted for righteousness’ sake…”

 “Blessed are you when others revile you and persecute you and utter all kinds of evil against you falsely…” – Matthew 5:3-11 ESV

-When the disciples asked, “Who then can be saved?” they were not using the term in the same sense we would.
+This discussion left the disciples confused and led them to ask, “Who then can be saved?”
+It’s important to note that they were not using the term “saved” in the same sense we would.
 They were not tying salvation to the gospel, but to man’s entrance into eternal life.
 And their understanding was much like that of the rich young man.
 They believed that eternal life was a reward for the good things done in this life.

-But Jesus shocked them when He said, “With man this is impossible, but with God all things are possible” (Matthew 19:26 ESV).
+But Jesus shocked them when He said, “With man this is impossible, but with God, all things are possible” (Matthew 19:26 ESV).
 The word “this” ties back the idea of salvation or the earning of eternal life.
 It is impossible for any man to earn his way into God’s kingdom.
-And not only that, it was going to be particularly difficult for a rich man.
+And not only that, it was going to be particularly difficult for the wealthy.
 Why?
 Because, like the young man who had just walked away, they would find their wealth to be a barrier to saving faith.
-Materialism has a way of masking our need.
+Materialism has a way of masking our needs.
 It keeps us from recognizing our true spiritual poverty.
 Money can buy us a false sense of peace and security.
 It can make us feel invincible and invulnerable.